vipjain2/CnnDissector/README.md

-# CnnDissector
+# NetDissect

-This is an open source utility to visualize and debug layers of a CNN.
-Main entry point is the pm_shell utility.
+This is an open source utility for analyzing Neural Net architectures

 ## PM Shell - PyTorch Model Debug Shell